Sicilian Pour Over Cocktail Recipe

 Tasting Notes

-“Full disclosure: We’re fairly certain I have a hops allergy, so I only take a few sips when we taste beer cocktails.
+Kendall’s Take: “Full disclosure: I’m fairly certain I have a hops allergy, so I only take a few sips when I taste beer cocktails.
 What I tried of this one was very interesting even though, back when I did drink beer, I wasn’t big on stouts.
 The amaro is a unique addition to a more dry and bitter beer that makes for a very dark and brooding cocktail.
-I can see why Alex really liked this, but it would be a little heavy for me if I could drink it.”
+I can see why many really like this, but the Sicilian Pour Over would be a little heavy for me if I could drink it.”

 Recipe